zymiller/cse12-pa5-Partition/README.md

 ## Part II: Implementing Different Partitions

 When you're learning, it's useful to write implementations yourself to gain experience.
 Your task now will be to write three partition methods that differ in the way they choose the initial pivot value.
-There are many different way to choose the pivot value, but the three we ask you to implement are listed below:
+There are many different way to choose the pivot value, but the two we ask you to implement are listed below.
+You are welcome to search for solutions on the internet to solve this portion of the PA.
+Include a link to wherever you found an internet solution if you do use a solution from the interent.

 - Central Pivot Value: The initial pivot value should be chosen as the middle index in the similar range as above.
 For example if start is 1 and end is 4, the middle index should be 2.
 - First index as Pivot Value: The initial pivot value should be chosen as the first index, i.e the value at the index, start.